-Qiu Xiaofei's (b.
-1977, Harbin, China) artistic practice includes oil painting, watercolor, drawing, sculpture and installation.
-The concept of his work engages relationships between personal experience and history.
-Recently, his work focuses on the psychological state during the creative process.
-Qiu Xiaofei’s artworks evoke a dreamlike state.
-Many of his paintings are based on photos from his childhood.
+Qiu Xiaofei’s (b.
+1977, Harbin, China) paintings—along with related drawings, sculptures, and installations—evoke a dreamlike state of memory and awaken the potentials of perception that are hidden in the depths of the mind.
 His current multi-disciplinary work combines drawings with sculptures and act as a chronological recorder of the artists’ history.
 As he explores various parts of his memory or “thought diversions” as Qiu Xiaofei calls them, they allow him to delve deeper into his “procedural, subconscious and personal experiences.”

 Qiu Xiaofei will hold his solo exhibition Pine or Willow at Pace Hong Kong.
 This is his third solo exhibition with pace, following his 2014 solo exhibition at Pace Beijing, and his 2016 exhibition at Pace New York.
 The exhibition will open on March 20, 2017, with a reception open to the public from 6:00–8:00pm.

 A leading figure of China's New Generation artists, Qiu Xiaofei has long focused on the inner energy and expressive potential of the act of painting.
 His subject matter has evolved from iconographic experiments in individual and collective memory in his early period, to explorations of cultural psychology and the social unconscious, and the serendipity and instability that emerge within the painting process.
 He has found a tense balance between rich, hybridic elements of imagery.